≡ Menu

 Type of life insurance: There can be disagreements over the type of life insurance policy that should be purchased.
 For example, one spouse may want a term policy while the other may prefer a permanent policy.
 This can lead to disagreements and slow down the divorce process.

 Proof of policy: In some cases, one spouse may experience difficulties in proving that a life insurance policy exists.
 If a life insurance policy is purchased as part of a divorce settlement, it is important to ensure that it is properly documented and that both parties have access to the policy information.
-Issues may also arise that ensure that the policy remains in force and that payments are made so that policy stays in force.
+Issues may also arise that ensure that the policy remains in force and that payments are made so that the policy stays in force.

 Solutions to common complications